My first Italian espresso experience.

 - Settle up your bill with the cashier when you're done.
 Expect to pay about €1.50 for an espresso, and €2 for a cappuccino.
 No need to tip in Italy.

-Want to taste Milan and experience Italy's cafe culture, delivered right to your door?
-Check out our Milan Italian roast and save $5 + free shipping on your first coffee order, just use discount code MILAN-5 at check-out.
+Italian roasts in Italy are exciting!
+Come taste and experience Italy's espresso culture right at home...before your trip!
+Check out our Milan Italian roast and save $5 on your first coffee order, just use discount code MILAN-5 at check-out.